Week 31 (August)

 As Renzo crouched behind that hut, hiding from the authorities, he could hardly believe his ears.
 That sweet melodic voice!
 Could it be Lucia?

-It is a climatic moment for this engaged couple, hero and heroine of Alessandro Manzoni's novel, I Promessi Sposi (The Betrothed).
+It is a climatic moment for this engaged couple who are the hero and heroine of Alessandro Manzoni's 1927 historical novel, I promessi sposi (The Betrothed).
 The voice talking about the care and protection of our Good Shepherd is indeed Lucia.
 At long last the two lovers are reunited.

 An undisputed classic of Italian literature, I Promessi Sposi takes place 300 years ago when much of Italy was at the mercy of petty noblemen who, with their bands of arrogant desperados, trampled law and justice underfoot.